Philosophy (PHIL)

 Sustainability and Ethics

 Students will examine various concepts of sustainability.
 They will explore evaluation methods including ethical reasoning, and may include other approaches such as game theory, cognitive science, and behavioural economics.
 Students will evaluate key sustainability policy issues such as climate change, global and intergenerational inequalities, and decolonization.
-Note: This course is cross-listed with POST 1100.
-Students may not get credit for both courses.
-Students in the Policy Studies (POST) program must take POST 1100.
+Note: Students in the Policy Studies (POST) program must take POST 1100.
+This course is cross-listed with POST 1100.
+Students may earn credit for only one of these courses.

 Level: UG